-IRH Completes the Official Acquisition Of Mopani Copper Mines In Zambia
+IRH Completes The Official Acquisition Of Mopani Copper Mines In Zambia

-(MENAFN- Weber Shandwick) Abu Dhabi, UAE – 22 March 2024 - International Resources Holding (IRH) is excited to formally announce the completion of its acquisition of Mopani Copper Mines in Zambia.
-Celebrated with an unveiling ceremony in Kitwe, under the patronage of President Hakainde Hichilema, this move represents a significant milestone in IRH’s expansion within the global mining landscape.
+(MENAFN- Khaleej Times) International Resources Holding (IRH) has completed its acquisition of Mopani Copper Mines in Zambia.
+This move represents a significant milestone in IRH's expansion within the global mining landscape.

-Positioned at the epicenter of Zambia's copper-rich region, Mopani Copper Mines exemplifies IRH's strategic intent to invest in premium mining assets that align with its dedication to sustainable and economically beneficial mining practices.
+International Resources Holding (IRH), the mining vertical arm and subsidiary of 2 Point Zero based in Abu Dhabi, focuses on unlocking the mineral value chain in upstream, midstream and downstream processes, enhancing in-country value addition across Africa and beyond, and successfully forging comprehensive ecosystems through strategic collaborations with various national governments.

-Syed Basar Shueb, CEO of International Holding Company, shared his eagerness regarding the new partnership: "We are immensely pleased to announce the official integration of Mopani Copper Mines into our portfolio.
-This venture is a key part of our strategic vision to support and grow high-value assets, as well as to deploy our expertise in fostering resource management that is both responsible and sustainable."
+Syed Basar Shueb, CEO of International Holding Company, said:“We are immensely pleased to announce the official integration of Mopani Copper Mines into our portfolio.
+This venture is a key part of our strategic vision to support and grow high-value assets, as well as to deploy our expertise in fostering resource management that is both responsible and sustainable.”

-Ali Rashdi, CEO of International Resources Holding, commented on the acquisition with great optimism: "Today we celebrate a landmark cooperation with Mopani Copper Mines.
-This acquisition marks a crucial step in our strategic journey in the mining industry, emphasizing our unyielding dedication to innovation, eco-friendly practices, and collaborative advancement."
+Ali Rashdi, CEO of International Resources Holding, said:“Today we celebrate a landmark cooperation with Mopani Copper Mines.
+This acquisition marks a crucial step in our strategic journey in the mining industry, emphasizing our unyielding dedication to innovation, eco-friendly practices, and collaborative advancement.”

-The integration of Mopani Copper Mines is set to enhance a legacy of mining excellence, backed by a committed and skillful workforce.
-IRH will endeavor to continue this tradition, promoting a spirit of ingenuity, operational efficiency, and conscientious governance.

-With the acquisition process now complete, IRH and Mopani Copper Mines are poised to commence a thrilling period of growth and positive transformation in the Zambian mining industry, leaving a tangible and sustainable impact on the sector and its communities.

 Legal Disclaimer: